Sophie’s maze

 Cutty Sark Cutty Sark race

-In 1999, the Cutty Sark race gathered very beautiful ships in St Malo, I took a night shot of the harbour with all the big ships lit.
+In 1999, the Cutty Sark race gathered very beautiful ships in Saint-Malo, I took a night shot of the harbour with all the big ships lit.

 Most of the ships are made of wood, the decks are perfect and gleaming, and all the ropes and pulleys are neatly arranged.